A path model for MV polytopes in type A_n: Preliminaries

 \subsection{Mirković-Vilonen polytopes}

-Given any two sets $B$ and $B'$ parameterized by the same $G$-crystal $B(\infty)$, there is a unique bijection between $B$ and $B'$ which preserves the $G$-crystal structure.
-The set of (stable) MV polytopes is a set of polytopes which is parameterized by the $G$-crystal $B(\infty)$.
+Given any two sets $B$ and $B'$ parametrized by the same $G$-crystal $B(\infty)$, there is a unique bijection between $B$ and $B'$ which preserves the $G$-crystal structure.
+The set of (stable) MV polytopes is a set of polytopes which is parametrized by the $G$-crystal $B(\infty)$.
 An integral convex polytope in $X$ is the convex hull of finitely many points in $\Lambda$.
-The partial order $\preceq$ for points in $X$ is defined by $x\preceq y$ if and only of $y-x=\sum_{i\in I}a_i\alpha_i$, where $a_i\geq 0$ for all $i\in [n]$.
+The partial order $\preceq$ for points in $X$ is defined by $x\preceq y$ if and only if $y-x=\sum_{i\in I}a_i\alpha_i$, where $a_i\geq 0$ for all $i\in [n]$.